The Story Of Josephine Earp, The Mystery Woman Who Became The Common-Law Wife Of Old West Lawman Wyatt Earp

 She went by several names: Josephine Marcus, Sadie Mansfield, and Josephine Behan.
 But the name “Josephine Earp” made her famous.

-Josephine Marcus Chose A Life Of Adventure
+Josephine Marcus Chooses A Life Of Adventure

 Born in Brooklyn in 1861, Josephine Marcus was the daughter of immigrants.
 Her Jewish parents had moved to the U.S. from Germany, and the year Josephine turned seven, her family moved to San Francisco.